 The more data you have, the more you can get targeted with your audience and acquire more customers.
 I think brands are afraid to explore new channels, they want to stick to Facebook or Google, they want to keep their email marketing in house and outsource other channels.
 It’s really important to have an omnichannel strategy because the more you can have a cohesive strategy the more data you can collect and what your audience looks like and what your customers look like.
 If you are doing email, SMS, Facebook and Google, you want to make sure every channel is speaking to one another.
 If you’re putting out a campaign on Facebook, you want to make sure someone clicks through, they get retargeted with another ad on Google or Youtube and then targeted with an email, then with an SMS.
 Don’t be afraid to explore channels.

 Emails have been here for decades and they are here to stay.
 The reason I decided to write this article is to put all these insights into one place and show that email automation is not a silver bullet.
-With that being said, email is here to stay, continuing to be a high growth channel for most eCommerce brands but starting with this year, brands should adopt an omnichannel approach and explore more channels like text messaging.
+With that being said, email is here to stay, continuing to be a high growth channel for most eCommerce brands but starting with this year, brands should adopt an omnichannel approach and explore more channels like conversational text messaging.

 If you’ve ever dealt with any of these email automation struggles or faced different ones, I’d love to hear about it.
 And if your brand is looking to create closer connections with your audience to help solve the email marketing challenges we covered above, you can always book a free demo to see how it works.